vala-lang/vala-language-server/README.md

 - [x] symbol references
 - [x] goto implementation
 - [x] signature help
+    - active parameter support requires upstream changes in vala and is disabled by default. use `meson -Dactive_parameter=true` to enable. see [this MR](https://gitlab.gnome.org/GNOME/vala/-/merge_requests/95)
 - [x] hover
 - [x] symbol documentation
     - [x] basic (from comments)
     - [x] advanced (from GIR and VAPI files)
+        - this feature is unstable and depends on changes to GirParser in uptream vala, therefore it's currently disabled by default. use `meson -Dparse_system_girs=true` to enable
 - [x] search for symbols in workspace
 - [x] highlight active symbol in document
 - [ ] snippets